 Don was born in Smithfield, Tennessee.
-Not long after being born the family moved to Murfreesboro, Tennessee, south of Nashville.
+The family moved to Murfreesboro, Tennessee, South of Nashville, shortly after being born.
 “Good ole’ home folk,” is what you would say about the Rutledges.
-They lived on a farm where all of them worked together as a family.
+They lived on a farm where they all worked together as a family.
 Growing up in rural Tennessee is where Don was exposed to the world.
-Don’s family was involved in the local Baptist community church, where they were often praying for and listening to missionaries from all over the world.
-Although this family was in the country, they were not limited by any means.
+Don’s family was involved in the local Baptist community church, where they often prayed for and listening to missionaries from all over the world.
+Although this family was in the country, they were not limited.
 This world vision is what would drive Don throughout his life.

 During the summers Don went on mission trips to help missionaries in places like Central America.
 Recording these visits with his camera, he then would show the pictures to his church and other groups.

 Don’s helping nature moved him into the ministry.
 Don was answering the call to the ministry that he felt deep inside of himself.
 After talking to church leaders, Don was led to believe that the only place that he could serve as a minister was as a pastor or a missionary.

 Don Rutledge majored in religion and psychology in college.
-These two give Don the edge on understanding people.
+These two give Don the edge in understanding people.
 Theology is centered on relationships.
 The Bible teaches us how God wants and desires a relationship with his people.
 We also learn through the Bible about the relationships between people.
 Nurturing each other as believers and reaching out to God’s world is what the Bible teaches.
 Jesus said,

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”

-Don’s life reflects this passage.
-The psychology taught him how to read body language.
-Body language is very important in Rutledge’s photographs.
-The body language is more than peak actions of anger, sadness or happiness.
+Psychology taught him how to read body language.
+Body language is critical in Rutledge’s photographs.
+Body language is more than peak actions of anger, sadness, or happiness.
 It runs the full range of emotions.
-Both the theology and psychology become so integrated in Rutledge’s work that it is difficult to separate the two.
+The theology and psychology become so integrated in Rutledge’s work that it is difficult to separate them.

 After graduating, the Director of Missions of Murfreesboro Association in Tennessee asked Don to consider pastoring a church.
 He talked to Don about how the church was falling apart.
-Going into this pastorate Don was planning to help the church close its doors.
-Coming from the very conservative group, where most pastors ruled with certain authority, Don took a completely different approach.
+Going into this pastorate, Don planned to help the church close its doors.
+Coming from a very conservative group, where most pastors ruled with a specific authority, Don took a completely different approach.
 Don encouraged the people to grow as individuals and as a group.
 He let them take control of the church.
-The reason for this “hands off” practice was twofold in nature: (1) Don did not believe in telling people what to do, and (2) he was pursuing the career as a photojournalist during the week.
+The reason for this “hands off” practice was twofold: (1) Don did not believe in telling people what to do, and (2) he was pursuing a career as a photojournalist during the week.

-Don was so delighted with the response, he immediately contacted the people in the area for the story and went and shot the story, also writing the material, and sent the package of contact sheets and material to Black Star.
+Don was so delighted with the response that he immediately contacted the people in the area for the story, went and shot the story, wrote the material, and sent the package of contact sheets and material to Black Star.
 Black Star was quite upset.
-“We haven’t even talked to them and you have already shot the story,” was the reply Don received.
+“We haven’t even talked to them, and you have already shot the story,” was the reply Don received.
 They also informed him of the many holes in the story and how it would not work.
 This was their mistake.